Samuel-DD07/Personnal-Project/README.md

 # Personnal-Project

-## In this repertory :

-We can find my project that I do next to my main activity.
+In this repertory : you can find my project that I do next to my main activity.